Password Hygiene

 But to state the obvious: Passwords are important and you need to do them correctly.

-Waaay back in the day, I'm talking mid-1990s, when the internet was just a wee tot about to take off, an eight character password was considered reasonably safe.
+Back in the day, the 1990s, when the internet was just a wee tot, an eight character password was considered reasonably safe.
 And the risks of reusing passwords on multiple sites wasn't that big of a deal.
+Heck, there weren't that many sites.
 Not so today.

 The sad fact is that most people aren't managing passwords securely.
 Who can blame them?
 There's bad and conflicting advice on what to do and it's PITA besides.
 Here's a partial list of bad practices that I've seen, in no particular order: